-- Level 1 Offenses: Initial violation of conduct will be rendered by the, Resident Coordinator, or Resident Assistant and kept on file with the Dean of Students.
+- Level 1 Offenses: Initial violation of conduct will be rendered by the Dean of Students and kept on file with the Dean of Students.
+There is no appeal for a level 1 offense.
 There is no appeal for a Level 1 Offense. - Level 2 Offenses: Decision will be rendered by the Dean of Students, or his designee and kept on file with the Dean of Students.
-There is no appeal for level 2 offenses - Level 3 Offenses: Decision will be rendered, carried out, and kept on file by the Dean of Students.
+There is no appeal for level 2 offenses - Level 3 Offenses: Decision will be made, carried out, and kept on file by the Dean of Students.
 There is no appeal for Level 3 Offenses.